hazelcast/hazelcast-docker/README.md

 By default, Hazelcast is configured to `TERMINATE` on receiving the SIGTERM signal from Docker, which means that a container stops quickly, but the cluster's data safety relies on the backup stored by other Hazelcast members.

 The other option is to use the `GRACEFUL` shutdown, which triggers the partition migration before shutting down the Hazelcast member.
-Note that it may take some time depending on your data size.
+Note that it may take some time, depending on your data size.
 To use that approach, configure the following properties:

 * Add `hazelcast.shutdownhook.policy=GRACEFUL` to your `JAVA_OPTS` environment variable
 * Add `hazelcast.graceful.shutdown.max.wait=<seconds>` to your `JAVA_OPTS` environment variable